-More than 50% of the contracted R&D services are performed in EU Member States or Horizon 2020 associated countries.
+PCP is open to all operators on equal terms, regardless of the size, geographical location or governance structure.
+There is, however, a place of performance requirement that they must perform a predefined minimum percentage of 51% of the contracted R&D services in EU Member States or Horizon 2020 associated countries.
 (Guidance PCP procurement documents)